 What to Eat Before, During, and After Exercise

-Why do you need to eat protein or drink protein shakes after exercising?
+Do you need to eat protein after exercising?

 With so many sports drinks, bars, and more to choose from, how do you make the best choices?

-Choose protein powders made from whey protein or milk proteins (milk protein contains two types of proteins, both whey and casein).
+Choose protein powders made from whey protein or milk proteins.
 Use them within 30 minutes after exercising to provide needed amino acids to muscles.
-For weight gain, use a protein drink as an evening snack.